xlui/spider/README.md

 <br>

-A spider web project which get rental information from website [xiaozhu](http://www.xiaozhu.com), save into MonogoDB, and show them at a Django based web page.
+A spider web project which get rental information from website [xiaozhu](http://www.xiaozhu.com), save those data into MonogoDB, and show them at a Django based web page.

 <br>